Journal of Boredom

 which “may be proper for an essay book, but not for a sociological

 investigation” (p.
 3).
-If Tochilnikova wanted to propose ‘a general theory of
+If Tochilnikova wanted to

-boredom’, as she claimed in the title, and if it would be a good idea to aim
+propose ‘a general theory of boredom’, as she claimed in the title, and if it

-for such a theory (of which I am not sure), the argumentation should be much
+would be a good idea to aim for such a theory (of which I am not sure), the

-more rigorous and empirical evidence more fully developed.
-The author based her
+argumentation should be much more rigorous and empirical evidence more fully

-work mainly on the boredom literature (such as Klapp’s, Goodstein’s, and
+developed.
+The author based her work mainly on the boredom literature (such as Klapp’s, Goodstein’s, and Toohey’s books) and literary

-Toohey’s books) and literary fiction (predominantly Russian) and, as she
+fiction (predominantly Russian) and, as she confessed blatantly in the

-confessed blatantly in the conclusion, she “did not think that designing my own
+conclusion, she “did not think that designing my own in-depth interview, survey, or

-in-depth interview, survey, or ethnography would offer me additional findings
+ethnography would offer me additional findings or assist in better answering my

-or assist in better answering my queries” (p.
+queries” (p.
 105).
-After all, Tochilnikova has
+After all, Tochilnikova has never

-various aspects of modern and late modern social life.
+aspects of modern and late modern social life.

 Another weak spot is the